 - Provide individualized, culturally sensitive management using quality improvement strategies where applicable.

-- Use effective communication skills and technologies to provide collaborative care.
+- Use effective communications skills and technologies to provide collaborative care.

-- Synthesize and translate relevant, current scientific knowledge and evidence-based research findings into practice.
+- Synthesize and translate relevant, current and scientific knowledge and evidence-based research finding into practice.